BioBoost/object-oriented-programming-using-java/all_about_objects/readme.md

 A class diagram is a static diagram that describes the attributes and methods of a class and the also the relationships between the different classes in an application.
 Class diagrams are widely used in the modeling of object oriented systems because they are the only UML diagrams, which can be mapped directly with object-oriented languages.

 Before we dive into the development of custom classes in Java we will document some example applications/solutions using nothing but visual UML class diagrams.
-The first few diagrams are actually not official UML class diagrams as certain concepts still need to be explained as we are advancing through the examples.

 The examples that follow will not model full applications but only certain parts from it.